 This booklet was mainly written for my imaginary grand children.
 I collected the traditional Hodja fables under this title because, to advise or teach, I do not like to tell one directly how to think or what to do.
 Instead, almost everything “reminds me of a story”.
 Often, it is a Nasreddin story.

 As I am a shameless thief of wisdom, my last concern is to be original.
 Of late, I care to plant some good seed, not to boast as when I was young: “Me!
 Me!
 Me!”
 These stories belong to the world, they were told for centuries and only the narration is mine.
 I worked hard to rewrite the folkloric gems in my own words, in this language which is not my mother tongue, in order to avoid the tyranny of other people’s copyrights.
-I want everyone to enjoy freely - as all knowledge should be - an honest version of the Nasreddin treasury, careful to bring back astute ideas often lost in the “joke” variants so abundant on the Net and in the chap-printings.
+I want everyone to enjoy freely - as all knowledge should be - an honest personal selection from the Nasreddin treasury, careful to bring back astute ideas often lost in the “joke” variants so abundant on the Net and in the chap-printings.

 I re-tell the Nasreddin tales from the point of view of Western civilisation willing to learn some subtlety from the East.
 I hope that such rendering builds bridges among cultures in times when mutual understanding and respect are more than needed.

-As you will find in innumerable sources, Nasreddin the Hodja or Hoça or the Mullah was born in Turkey but also in other many countries of the East.
+As you will find in innumerable sources, Nasreddin the Hodja or Hoça or the Mullah was born in Turkey but also in many other countries of the East.
 His mule was – and still is - loaded with many hundreds of stories of disparate kinds and origins: Turkish, Jewish, Persian, Indian and Afghan, even Chinese.
 The Balkans, North Africa and Asia swarm with avatars of Nasreddin.
 At present, European and American stories also claim their place in the Nasreddin treasury of wit.
-At times I made the mullah's mule carry stories from other traditions, in all good faith, because of their "family ressemblance"; today the Hodja stories are, I am convinced, a living folklore of the World.
-And tell me, who is forbidden to contribute new folklore?
+At times, in my turn, I made the mullah's mule carry stories from other traditions, in all good faith, because of their "family resemblance"; today the Hodja stories are, I am convinced, a living folklore of the World.
+And tell me, who is forbidden to contribute to folklore?